How do I vacate my possession of Controlled Substance conviction or (Blake Issue)

 What can I do to help out my case?

 - Attend all your court dates.
-Unless your lawyer has told you personally that you are excused, you must attend all court hearings.
+Unless your attorney/counsel/lawyer has told you personally that you are excused, you must attend all court hearings.
 If you miss court, even if you might have a good excuse, there can be serious consequences, including being arrested and charged with a new crime.
 You may be inconvenienced by missing work or changing a medical appointment, but your boss or your doctor will not have you arrested.
 A judge can, and will, put you in jail and possibly keep you in custody if you fail to appear in court.

 - Be on time for court.